riversyang/OIPs/OIPs/oip-2.md

 }
 ```

-Base on the Derivative interface we can de derive to multiple protocols for different tokenized derivatives like Fund, Index, or stable coin, lending, future or options.
-An example is like described below:
+The Derivative Interface is powerful because it can be used to derive protocols for a number of tokenized financial products, such as fund, index, stable coin, lending, future or option.
+Below is an example implementation.

 ```javascript
 pragma solidity 0.4.24;